openstack-k8s-operators/dev-docs/hci.md

 Only the services which are on the list will be configured.

-Because we need to deploy Ceph on an EDPM node after the storage network and NTP are configured but before Nova is configured, we edit the services list and make other changes to the CR accordingly.
+Because we need to deploy Ceph on an EDPM node after the storage network and NTP are configured but before Nova is configured, we need to have two `OpenStackDataPlaneDeployments` each with their own `services` list.

 ## Configure the networks of the EDPM nodes